giellalt/lang-mpj/mpj.md

+# Wangkajunga description

+All documents in one file

 # Start making a syntactic disambiguator

 ## Sets

 Sentence delimiters are the following: "<.>" "<...>" "<!>" "<?>" "<¶>"

 ### Part-of-Speech
 * N = noun